Simple Dutch Pancake Recipe (Foolproof!)

 Instructions

-- MAKE BATTER: While oven and skillet are heating, heat milk in microwave for 20 seconds to bring it to room temperature (if you forget, it's ok – some say the pancake will be puffier, but don't worry, it will still puff up).
+- MAKE BATTER: While oven and skillet are heating, heat milk in microwave for 20 seconds to bring it to room temperature (if you forget, it's ok – it will still puff up Some say the pancake will be puffier if batter is at room temp).
 Blend all ingredients together with whisk, fork or blender until you get a thin, smooth batter.

 - BAKE PANCAKE: Remove hot skillet from preheated oven.
 Place butter in pan to melt, brushing it over bottom of the pan and edges of the pan to prevent sticking.
 Pour batter on top of melted butter.
 Place skillet in oven.
 Close oven door and bake for 20 minutes or until pancake is golden brown and puffy.